kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

   }
 ```

-When the pan gesture begins, the sticky behavior is shut off.
+When the pan gesture begins, the sticky behavior is shut off so the animations don't interfere with the movement.
 The offset of where the user tapped is recorded and used during the gesture when the location is changed.
 The metadata view's location is updated in the `.Changed` case.
+The calculations done on the location x & y limit the movement of the metadata view to inside the container view.

 Build and run the application.
 The metadata box is now draggable thanks to the pan gesture recognizer.
 Drop the box anywhere on the screen and notice it zips back to one of the two locations.
 The gesture doesn't quite have the response you're looking for.
 Go back into the `pan` method and add the following case: